A Primer on AP Power Save in Wi-Fi 8: Overview, Analysis, and Open Challenges: AP Power Save in IEEE 802.11bn

 \subsection{Semi-Dynamic Power Save}

 When multiple DPS-capable STAs are associated with an AP, each of them can solicit an AP to switch to HCM by sending an ICF.
 If an AP responds to every ICF, it cannot sustain LCM for an extended duration, which restricts the potential power-saving benefits of DPS.
 To address this issue, TGbn proposed Semi-Dynamic Power Save (SDPS) mechanism, which is a modified DPS mechanism where an AP can selectively react to ICFs based on traffic demands and power-saving requirements.
 When the AP decides not to react to an ICF immediately, it can still remember the request from the STA, and trigger the pending transmission later when it switches to HCM, e.g., by transmitting a Trigger Frame (TF).
 To force the switching to HCM for critical traffic, STAs can mark their ICFs with a special flag, e.g., requiring Low Latency (LL) traffic.

-SDPS can be combined with Scheduled PS.
-TGbn distinguishes two modes of such combination: Type 1, in which the objective is to provide uninterrupted service.
-Therefore, in the SPs, the AP uses its full capabilities to provide maximal QoS, and transitions to SDPS in PS periods; and Type 2, in which the aim is to maximize the energy efficiency by operating in SDPS in the SPs while being in Doze state otherwise.
-Figs.~\ref{fig:throughput_mode} and~\ref{fig:energy_efficiency_mode} depict the frame exchange sequences for Types 1 and 2, respectively.
-In particular, we show Beacons (B), TFs, ICF, ICR, and different types of application data: QoS-strict, LL and Best Effort (BE).
-With MLO, additional PS opportunities can be leveraged via cross-link wake-up (cf., Fig.~\ref{fig:energy_efficiency_mode}).
-We describe the cross-link mechanism in detail in the next subsection.
+SDPS can be combined with Scheduled PS to increase the performance.